NAVIGATE

 Conclusions

 A line whose impedance is matched will have a voltage sinusoidally changing in time for every line section, and there will be no reflected wave summing up to the forward travelling wave.
-A line whose impedance is not matched will have a total voltage wave along the line, a travelling wave, with maxima that change following z, the spatial variable.
+A line whose impedance is not matched will have a total voltage wave along the line, a standing wave, with maxima that change following z, the spatial variable.

 We will analyse all these concepts in the next articles in more detail.